John Henry Haynes: Retirement and death

 Haynes left Nippur in 1900.
 He returned to Massachusetts, and in 1905 he had a mental breakdown and was institutionalized.
 His obituary of 27 June 1910 called him 'Broken in Body and Spirit.'
 He is buried in North Adams, Massachusetts, where his tombstone is a replica of the Black Obelisk of Shalmaneser III.

 Legacy

-Haynes career was largely ignored by the academic establishment until 2011, with the publication of John Henry Haynes.
-A Photographer and Archaeologist in the Ottoman Empire by Robert G. Ousterhout, Professor of at the University of Pennsylvania.
+Haynes' career was largely ignored by the academic establishment until 2011, with the publication of John Henry Haynes.
+A Photographer and Archaeologist in the Ottoman Empire by Robert G. Ousterhout, Professor of Architectural History at the University of Pennsylvania.
 The Pera Museum in Istanbul and the University of Pennsylvania have also organized exhibitions of his photographs.